 KEY FINDINGS AND RESULTS

 Through the application of our conceptual framework, our data revealed that actors were central proponents of the open innovation phenomenon.
 Furthermore, we identified that during times of disruption, the actors within the team mattered in determining the success or failure of the project.
 The three core actors identified were: (1) the visionary, (2) the executor, and (3) the rulekeeper.
 In the following section, we describe the three core actors observed across the 12 case studies conducted.
-The summary of the codes and how they are categorized are shown in the table 2 and 3 below:
+The summary of the codes and how they are categorized are shown in Table 2 and Table 3 below:

 ------------------------------------